 If you’re pondering what there is to do during the two May bank holidays, Hever Castle offers a feast for the eyes in the gardens and a memorable day out for the whole family.

-During the first May bank holiday (4th – 6th May) visitors will be able to dance around the Maypole with brightly coloured ribbons intertwined and take part in an interactive traditional May Day play on the Castle forecourt.
+During the early May bank holiday (3 – 5 May) visitors will be able to dance around the Maypole with brightly coloured ribbons intertwined and take part in an interactive traditional May Day play on the Castle forecourt during May Day Weekend.

 Watch the demonstrations of maypole dancing and have a go yourself.

 During both May bank holidays the award winning gardens and grounds are a feast for the eyes, with delicate blossom of pear, apple and cherry trees to lift the spirits.
-Stroll through the Pergola Walk where the walls are bedecked with an array of Wisteria and admire the colourful bedding plants in the Italian Gardens.
+Stroll through the Pergola Walk where the walls are bedecked with an array of Wisteria and admire the colourful bedding plants in the Italian Garden.
+You can discover what is currently in bloom on our Spring Watch page.

-Explore further afield with a wander around Lake Walk or immerse yourself in the historic castle, once the childhood home of Anne Boleyn.
+Explore further afield with a wander around Lake Walk or immerse yourself in the historic castle, once the childhood home of Anne Boleyn and discover The Costumes of Wolf Hall on display .

 Visitors aged 7-14 can explore the Tudor Towers adventure playground with its own moat, drawbridge and three turrets and those under 7 can enjoy Acorn Dell, natural play area with its 2 metre high living willow structure, a giant sandpit, a mound with tunnels to clamber in and a climbing frame.

 With the days getting warmer, adventurous children can risk a soaking as they navigate the Water Maze while more fun awaits in the Yew Maze – how long will it take you to find your way out?
 Boats are also available for hire* from the Edwardian boathouse.
-To round off the day, head for the award-winning restaurants where delicious lunches will be served.
+To round off the day, head to one of our catering outlets where delicious lunches will be served.
 Or bring a picnic to eat in the designated picnic spots – the perfect way to celebrate the coming of summer.

 Book your visit to Hever Castle & Gardens.